 These scholarships are made possible to returning undergraduate students by individual donors to UNE.
 Award criteria vary based on the individual donors' preferences.
 In most cases, awards are made on the basis of academic merit and financial need.
 Student Financial Services will contact students in late spring, highlighting the application process.

-The Federal Pell Grant is awarded to undergraduate students who demonstrate exceptional financial need and have not yet earned a baccalaureate degree.
-Amounts can change yearly and are dependent on your enrollment status.
+The Federal Pell Grant is awarded to undergraduate students who demonstrate financial need and have not yet earned a baccalaureate degree.
+Amounts are awarded according to the U.S. Department of Education's standards and requirements.
+If you are awarded a Pell Grant, the amount can change annually and is dependent on your enrollment status.

-The Federal Supplemental Educational Opportunity Grant (SEOG) can be awarded to undergraduate students who demonstrate exceptional financial need, and have not yet earned a baccalaureate degree.
+The Federal Supplemental Educational Opportunity Grant (SEOG) can be awarded to undergraduate students who demonstrate great financial need and have not yet earned a baccalaureate degree.
 Eligibility and amounts are determined by our office.

-Similar to Maine, other states may offer grant programs to our undergraduate students.
-Funding is usually based on exceptional financial need, enrollment status and the completion of application materials by a certain deadline found on the FAFSA website.
+Similar to Maine, other states may offer grant programs o our undergraduate students.
+Funding is usually based on certain levels of financial need, enrollment status, and the completion of application materials by a certain deadline found on the FAFSA website.
 We encourage you to check with your state for specific requirements.